nwplus/HealthX-logistics-package/Participant_Experience/volunteer_info_package.md

 ### Communication

-Communication is key, and **all volunteers must be part of our awesome Slack workspace!** Please register and log-in as soon as possible, as well as **set your display name to "name (volunteer)"**.
+Communication is key, and **all volunteers must be part of our awesome Slack workspace!** Please register and log-in as soon as possible, as well as **set your display name to 'name (volunteer)'**.
 This way we can add you to our *private* **#volunteer** channel.
 Additionally, please read through the following information to be prepared for the hackathon when you arrive:

 1. Arrive 10-15 minutes early and check in with any of the nwPlus organizers in the Organizer/Volunteer room - here you will also receive your volunteer name tag and t-shirt which you will wear for the duration of your shifts.
 Feel free to leave your stuff here, this room will be monitored at all times. 🪐
 2. Head off to your assigned shift location.
 Once there, report to the "boss" of your shift and await further instructions. 🌝